Alex-Dolid/TypedJS/lib/TNumber/TNegNumber/README.md

 That is, the job of this abstraction is to check the input value for the correspondence of the negative `number` type at runtime.

 The `TNegNumber` abstraction has two modes:
-- `strict` - throws a `TypeError` if the input value is not a number
+- `strict` - throws a `TypeError` if the input value is not a number or not a negative number
-- `casting` - tries to cast the input value to a number
+- `casting` - tries to cast the input value to a number and then checks if it is a negative number

 ## API